Transaction Sequencer Network

 A transaction sequencer network is a decentralized system where multiple sequencers collectively order and batch rollup transactions through consensus, replacing single centralized sequencers.
 These networks aim to improve censorship resistance, liveness, and decentralization while maintaining low latency and high throughput.

-A transaction sequencer network is a decentralized system of multiple sequencers that collectively order and process rollup transactions through Byzantine Fault Tolerant (BFT) consensus, eliminating the single point of failure and centralization concerns of single-sequencer rollups.
+A transaction sequencer network is a decentralized system of multiple sequencers that collectively order and process rollup transactions through Byzantine Fault Tolerant (BFT) consensus.
+This eliminates the single point of failure and centralization concerns of single-sequencer rollups.
 Rather than one entity controlling transaction ordering, a network of sequencers participates in distributed consensus to determine the canonical transaction sequence.

-This architecture addresses one of the most significant criticisms of current rollups: centralized sequencers that can censor transactions, extract MEV without competition, or become unavailable.
-Sequencer networks distribute these responsibilities across dozens or hundreds of participants, providing censorship resistance comparable to Layer 1 blockchains while maintaining the scalability benefits of rollups.
+This architecture addresses one of the significant criticisms of current rollups: centralized sequencers that can censor transactions, extract MEV without competition, or become unavailable.
+Sequencer networks distribute these responsibilities across multiple participants, providing censorship resistance comparable to Layer 1 blockchains while maintaining the scalability benefits of rollups.

 Why Decentralize Sequencers?